-AMODA FRAGRANCE OF INDIA
+AMODA ESSENCE OF INDIA

 The values of Amoda are aligned with Mahatma Gandhi´s advocacy of preserving and encouraging the handicraft skills of the rural craftspeople in India by means of sustaining their occupation and livelihood.

 The main focus lies on the empowerment of women, who have the possibility to earn their livelihood by working from home.